Are massage guns worth it? We asked the experts to find out | CNN Underscored

-You may have seen massage guns blow up on social media thanks to mesmerizing slow-motion videos, or heard from your friends how much they help alleviate sore muscles after a hard workout.
+You may have seen massage guns blow up on social media, thanks to mesmerizing slow-motion videos, or heard from your friends how much they help alleviate sore muscles after a hard workout.
 But if you think that they’re just the latest fitness trend that’s sure to blow by in a year or two, you’re wrong.
-Massage guns aren’t just great for viral videos, they’re an amazingly beneficial tool that helps recovery and injury prevention.
+Massage guns aren’t just great for viral videos; they’re an amazingly beneficial tool that helps recovery and injury prevention.

 What do massage guns do?